|

 Spitalstraße after an attack, with buildings on the Marktplatz on fire.
 The tower of the

-Heilig-Geist-Kirche (Church of the Holy Spirit) appears in the distance - a view from the
+Heilig-Geist-Kirche (Church of the Holy Spirit) appears in the distance in

 Rathaus tower.
 (Stadtarchiv Schweinfurt) |